Sorting fact, disinformation amid Russian war on Ukraine

 ANNOUNCED BY UKRAINIAN AUTHORITIES

+— Ukrainian and Russian officials said they reached a tentative agreement to arrange for safe corridors to evacuate civilians and deliver humanitarian supplies.
+The officials, who took part in Thursday’s talks in Belarus, said the two sides reached a preliminary understanding that cease-fires will be observed in areas where the safe corridors will be created and that further talks will happen soon.

 — Russian troops entered the southern city of Enerhodar, a major energy hub on the Dnieper River in southern Ukraine that is the site of the Zaporizhzhia nuclear plant and that accounts for about one-quarter of the country’s power generation.
-The mayor said Thursday that Ukrainian and Russian forces were battling for control of the city.
+The mayor said Ukrainian and Russian forces were battling for control of the city.
+Verified video showed people there streaming away from a billowing inferno.

-— New shelling was reported in the northern city of Chernihiv, where emergency officials said at least 22 civilians were killed in a Russian bombardment of a residential area.
-They warned that the number of casualties could grow as rescuers search the debris.
+— Shelling was reported in the northern city of Chernihiv, where Ukrainian emergency officials said at least 33 civilians were killed and 18 were wounded in a Russian bombardment of a residential area.
+They said the search of the rubble for additional casualties was suspended because shelling resumed.

-— Ukrainian President Volodymyr Zelenskyy released a video statement early Thursday calling on Ukrainians to keep up their resistance.
-He also urged Russian soldiers to “go home.”
+— Zelenskyy challenged Russian President Vladimir Putin to sit down for talks and urged the West to offer a stronger military assistance to Ukraine.
+He said the prospects for a second round of talks between Russian and Ukraine on Thursday didn’t seem promising, but emphasized the need to negotiate.

 — Zelenskyy claimed in his address that 9,000 Russians have been killed since the invasion.
 It was impossible to verify the claim.
 Russia said Wednesday that nearly 500 of its troops had been killed since the Feb.
 24 start of the invasion.